 Apple CarPlay: How does it work?

 Vehicles equipped with Apple CarPlay sync with your compatible iPhone via the Lightning Connector plugged into a USB port in the car.
-Apple introduced wireless support for CarPlay in iOS 9 back in 2015, but so far only the new 2017 BMW 5 Series offers this functionality.
+Apple introduced wireless support for CarPlay in 2015 with iOS 9, but you'll need a compatible car that also offers the functionality.

 Once connected via Lightning, Apple CarPlay pulls data directly from your iPhone, simultaneously charging it, and allows you to control and interact with specific functions on your iPhone through your vehicle's infotainment system.